 We also recommend doing some user-focused design to come up with the kind of data that your users will need.
-Afterwards, work your way back towards how you would need to store that.
+Afterward, work your way back towards how you would need to store that.
 For instance, you can start by building out the UI of the app and essentially fake the data to make sure that data is what the customers want and then go back from there.
 Get your UI taken care of because that's the thing the users are going to see.

 These factors, plus the budget you're working with and the time you have to spend are all factors to consider when thinking about back-end storage.

-...Some of the advantages of hosting your own is the fact that you can customize everything down to the minutiae, I mean you basically have a whole machine that you can work with that is also the disadvantage because the burden is on you to make sure everything is set up correctly wear as a lot of these other services.
-They pretty much can take care of everything.
-All you need to do is write your app code and get your database setup.
-EmpowerApps.Show - Episode 8 - Cloud and Backend > Services
+The advantages of hosting your own is the fact that you can customize everything down to the minutiae, but the burden is on you to make sure everything is set up correctly.
+Along with cost and maintenance, services such as CloudKit or Firebase pretty much can take care of everything are much cheaper.
+All you need to do is write your app code and get your database set up.

 Hosting a Server For Your Backend